Grosserer-Societetet

-The Grosserer-Societetet ('Wholesalers' Society') was a society for wholesale merchants in Copenhagen founded by law in 1742.
+The Grosserer-Societetet was a society for wholesale merchants in Copenhagen founded by law in 1742.
 After 1714, it was possible to acquire citizenship as a wholesaler in the city.
 Grosserer-Societetet was reorganized in 1817.
 In 1987 the association was replaced by the Danish Chamber of Commerce.'

 History

 Grosserer-Societetet was founded by law in 1742.
 The inaugural meeting took place on 31 August 1842 in Sø-Assurance-Compagniet's offices.
 The meeting was attended by Hans Hendrick Beck, Andreas Bjørn, Oluf Blach, P. Bortman, Søren G. Elsegaard, Michael Fabritius & Wever, Carl Hieronimus Gustmeyer, Joost van Hemert, Johan P. Issenberg, Søren Jørgensen, Jens Gregersen Klitgaard, Daniel Lindeman and Rasmus Sternberg.

 The society was initially headed by a chairman and two elders.
 Membership in Grosserer-Societetet required proof of maintaining an office, being trained as merchant, owning stakes in one or more ships, as well as keeping international correspondence.

 In 1797, 48 of Copenhagen's 70–80 wholesale merchants with citizenship as grosserer were members of Grosserer-Societetet.
 As of 16 June 1809, the number of wholesale merchants in Copenhagen had increased to 173 (cf. list below).